 This morning, I woke up and my mind was flooded by memories.
 I was lying in bed around 6:30 AM and suddenly I remembered being a Junior in high school.

 One Spring day, upon my request, my mom took me to the doctor.
-I had been compulsively overeating in response to dieting efforts and online resources led me to believe that I was experiencing an eating disorder.
-Like the good student I was, I discovered that I was supposed to see a doctor, a therapist, and a nutritionist to heal from my eating disorder.
+I had been compulsively overeating in response to dieting efforts.
+Online resources led me to believe I was experiencing an eating disorder.
+Like the good student I was, I discovered I was supposed to see a doctor, a therapist, and a nutritionist to heal from my eating disorder.

 I arrived at the doctor’s office, slightly terrified and full of shame.
 Visits to the doctor in my house were generally limited to broken bones.
 Upon arrival, the doctor took my blood pressure and… weighed me.

-I remembered so clearly this morning, nearly 15 years later, how I felt when I saw the numbers on the scale.
+I remembered so clearly this morning, nearly 15 years later.
+How I felt when I saw the numbers on the scale.
 I was horrified, ashamed, distraught.
-I had gone from not knowing nor caring exactly how much I weighed to gaining 20-30 lbs in a matter of months.
-I knew I packed on some weight, because clothes were not fitting and the face that stared back at me in the mirror reflected a chubbiness I had not known before.
+I’d gone from not knowing nor caring exactly how much I weighed to gaining 20-30 lbs in a matter of months.
+I knew I packed on some weight, because clothes were not fitting.
+And the face that stared back at me in the mirror reflected a chubbiness I hadn’t known before.
 But now I had proof in the numbers.
 I became determined to lose this weight, no matter what.

 Hope drained out of me like torrents of water bursting from a cracked pipe.
 The doctor.
 The nutritionist.
 The therapist.
 None of them understood.
-If anything, I felt like I was pulled deeper into this strange world of eating disorders and dieting that I did not comprehend.
+If anything, I felt like I was pulled deeper into this strange world of eating disorders and dieting that I didn’t comprehend.
 Nor did I want to.
-I did not find these subjects compelling and I wanted out, quick and dry without scars to show for it.
+I did not find these subjects compelling and I wanted out.
+Quick and dry without scars to show for it.

 Despite my longing to reverse the clocks and do better in round two, the world of dieting and eating disorders quickly became a familiar territory.
-I have no love for dieting and eating disorders, but I have navigated my life with these companions by my side.
-And I have developed a deep respect and understanding of the many powerful, unseen, dark forces that take hold when we least expect.
+I have no love for dieting and eating disorders.
+But I have navigated my life with these companions by my side.
+And I’ve developed a deep respect and understanding of the many powerful, unseen, dark forces that take hold when we least expect.

-We often enter the territory of dieting and eating disorders innocently, playing with fire, unaware of the depth of darkness and fear that awaits us in the long, hungry tunnel of such a dire existence.
+We often enter the territory of dieting and eating disorders innocently.
+Playing with fire we’re unaware of the depth of darkness and fear that awaits us in the long, hungry tunnel of such a dire existence.

 And yet, somehow, we find our way through, stumbling upon the cracks in the tunnel that let light in, as we continue to search for the exit.
 Eventually, we do make it through.
 We emerge from the dark tunnel with guiding light that only some higher power could have sent us.